suzuna08/Map-app/IMPLEMENTATION.md

 ### Tag Colors

-User tags get deterministic colors via `colorForTag`: the tag name is normalized (lowercase, trimmed, single spaces), then hashed with djb2, and the hash modulo the palette length picks from a curated 10-color palette (rose, amber, olive, teal, slate blue, purple, salmon, brown, steel, mauve).
+User tags get deterministic colors via `colorForTag`: the tag name is normalized (lowercase, trimmed, single spaces), then hashed with djb2, and the hash modulo the palette length picks from a curated 6-color muted palette (muted gold, stone sage, slate blue, terracotta, muted teal, dusty purple).
 The same name always gets the same color, but users can override it.

 ### TagInput Component